louismerlin/solved/src/99_kickstarter.md

 ### Finding the challenge

-Challenge 3's code can be found in the FAQ section of the kickstarter page.
+Challenge 3's code can be found in the FAQ section of the Kickstarter page.

-This is binary code, but bits are usually represented as bytes, which are 8 bit long, whereas this message has variable length words.
+This is binary code, but bits are usually represented as bytes, which are 8 bits long, whereas this message has variable length words.

-One of the most famous codes with variable length encoding is *morse code*.
-After quickly checking, it seems like this is in fact the morse code representation of a URL, with ones being dashes, and zeroes being dots.
+One of the most famous codes with variable length encoding is *Morse code*.
+After quickly checking, it seems like this is in fact the Morse code representation of a URL, with ones being dashes, and zeroes being dots.

 You'll get the URL, which leads you to a bonus flag and the rest of the challenge.

 ### Reversing the passphrase

-We are given a python program, and asked to find the passphrase that it checks for.
+We are given a Python program, and asked to find the passphrase that it checks for.

 The most important part is: